YoussefAamer116/bookstore/README.md

 ## Setup Instructions

+### First Method:
   Follow these instructions to set up and run the Bookstore API locally.

 ### Prerequisites